 Medical Benefits of Harle-Tsu

 Harle-Tsu has become one of the most highly sought-after medical marijuana strains.
-It is exceedingly rich in terpenes, which apparently have a specific medical benefit.
+It is exceedingly rich in terpenes, and each terpene is believed to have its own specific medical benefit.
 Here is a quick list of these terpenes and what they can potentially treat:

 As far as adults are concerned, Harle-Tsu is best used for stress or strained muscles.
-As you probably know to your cost, whenever there is pain, inflammation is usually not far behind.
-Fortunately, Harle-Tsu can help with inflammation and allow for a smoother and less painful recovery.
+As you probably know, to your cost, whenever there is pain, inflammation is usually not far behind.
+Fortunately, Harle-Tsu may potentially help with inflammation and thereby facilitate a smoother and less painful recovery.

 Possible Negative Side Effects of Harle-Tsu